newptcai/StatsWithJuliaBook/README.md

 This is a fork of the original repository [here](https://github.com/h-Klok/StatsWithJuliaBook) by H.Klok and Y.Nazarathy.
-It is meant to keep the code update to the latest version of Julia.
+It is meant to keep the code compatible with the latest version of Julia.

 ## Usage instructions: